 3. Limit availability

-More recently, psychologists have identified a second important driver of human behavior: “fear of missing out,” popularly known as FOMO.
+Popular culture has also birthed “fear of missing out,” popularly known as FOMO.
 This is anxiety about missing out on an exciting event or rewarding experience that other people know about.

 Your sales promotion is an effort to draw customer attention to your organization’s product or service.
 But what about drawing attention to the promotion itself?
-For a promotion to be effective, your target audience needs to see and understand it.
+For a promotion to be effective, your target audience needs to see it and understand it.

 5. Offer real value